changgoo/usrp-introduction/README.md

 ## Add your page

-* Fork the repository (click the fork button in the top-right corner from [the main repository](https://github.com/changgoo/usrp2023))
+* Fork the repository (click the fork button in the top-right corner from [the main repository](https://github.com/changgoo/usrp-introduction))

     ![fork](docs/fork.jpg)

 * Clone the repository and change the directory.

     ```sh
-    $ git clone git@github.com:changgoo/usrp2023.git
+    $ git clone git@github.com:changgoo/usrp-introduction.git
-    $ cd usrp2023
+    $ cd usrp-introduction
     ```

 * Create a branch for your changes.